dgasmith/opt_einsum/docs/source/ex_dask_reusing_intermediaries.rst

 `Dask <https://dask.pydata.org/>`_ provides a computational framework where arrays and the computations on them are built up into a 'task graph' before computation.
-Since :mod:`opt_einsum` is compatible with ``dask`` arrays this means that mutiple contractions can be built into the same task graph, which then automatically reuses any shared arrays and contractions.
+Since :mod:`opt_einsum` is compatible with ``dask`` arrays this means that multiple contractions can be built into the same task graph, which then automatically reuses any shared arrays and contractions.

-For example imagine the two expressions:
+For example, imagine the two expressions:

 .. code-block:: python